Volvo V60 Review & Prices

 Boot space

-Estate cars are all about carrying lots of luggage, and it’s a job the V60 is very good at.
-There’s more space in the back than you’ll find in an Audi A4 Avant or a BMW 3 Series Touring, although the likes of the Skoda Superb Estate offer even more room at a lower price.
+Estate cars are all about carrying lots of luggage, and it’s a job the V60 is pretty good at.
+There’s slightly more space in the back than you’ll find in an Audi A4 Avant or a BMW 3 Series Touring, although the Skoda Superb Estate offers even more room at a lower price.

-Both the Plus and Ultimate models have hands-free opening and closing of the tailgate – if your hands are full of bags, just waggle your foot under the rear bumper.
+Both the Plus and Ultra models have hands-free opening and closing of the tailgate – if your hands are full of bags, just waggle your foot under the rear bumper.

 Interior style, infotainment and accessories

-Minimalist Scandinavian style, but the infotainment is fiddly to use on the move
+Minimalist Scandinavian style, but it’s looking old and the infotainment is fiddly to use on the move

 Volvo interiors are very stylish places to sit.
-Well finished, uncluttered and inviting, the V60’s cabin appeals the moment you get behind the wheel.
+Well finished, uncluttered and inviting, the V60’s cabin might be getting on a bit now, but it still appeals the moment you get behind the wheel.
 Look really closely and you may find the Volvo falls short of the attention to detail you’d find in an Audi or BMW, but it’s not far off.
 Most of what you can see or touch is of a very high quality.

 Look straight ahead, and you’ll notice the 12.3-inch digital instrument cluster instead of a regular speedometer and rev counter.
 Volvo calls it the Progressive Driver Display.
-You can tweak the screen to prioritise different information.
+You can tweak the screen to prioritise different information and it’s easier on the eyes at night than most alternatives’ screens.

 In the centre of the dash sits the 9.0-inch infotainment screen.
-It’s unusual in being portrait rather than landscape oriented.
-The system looks great, and it’s reasonably straightforward when you are not moving.
+The system still looks good, and it’s reasonably straightforward to use when you are not moving.
 The trouble is, when you do drive it’s too difficult to use without becoming distracted.
-We reckon the iDrive system in a BMW 3 Series Touring is easier to use on the move, because it still uses a physical controller as well as the infotainment screen.
+The iDrive system in a BMW 3 Series Touring is easier to use on the move, because it still uses a physical controller as well as the infotainment screen.
+That said, the Volvo’s menu layout is simpler overall than that of many more modern systems.

-It’s a shame Volvo hasn’t kept the aircon controls separate – they’re part of the touchscreen too, making temperature adjustments too fiddly while driving.
+It’s a shame Volvo hasn’t kept the aircon as separate physical controls – they’re part of the touchscreen too, making temperature adjustments too fiddly while driving.

-On the other hand, the system is now compatible with Apple CarPlay, something that was frustratingly absent from the Google-based system initially.
+On the other hand, the system is now compatible with Apple CarPlay, something that was frustratingly absent from the Google-based system earlier in the V60’s life.
 Android Auto isn’t fitted, but much of the functionality of an Android phone is already built into the Google Automotive Services system so it’s not really an issue.

 MPG, emissions and tax

 To get near that figure, you’ll need to recharge regularly – although the V60 T6 will go a lot further on a charge than most plug-in hybrids.
-Reckon on close to 55 miles, according to the official figures.
-Plenty of similar cars have an electric range of nearer 30 miles.
+Reckon on close to 57 miles, according to the official figures, and 45 miles in real life, if it’s chilly out.
+That’s a match for the BMW 330e Touring, but a good bit behind the 69 miles offered by the plug-in hybrid Mercedes C300e Estate.

-Company car drivers looking to keep their benefit-in-kind tax bill down would be wise to choose the T6.
+Company car drivers looking to keep their benefit-in-kind tax bill down would be wise to choose the T6 or T8.
 Thanks to low emissions and a long all-electric range it will cost business drivers less in tax than any other V60.

 Safety and security